tyomj/linucrl/README.md

 **Disclaimer**

-This is an unofficial implementation and using this code you may not achieve the same results that were described in the paper.
+This is an unofficial implementation and using this code you may not achieve the same results that were described in the paper ¯\_(ツ)_/¯.

 ### Requirements

-Requires Python 3.6 and tested on Ubuntu 16.04.
+Requires Python 3.6.
+Tested on Ubuntu 16.04 only.
 Please check out `requirements.txt` for resolving dependency issues.

 ### Quick start